paribeshregmi/paribeshregmi.github.io/assets/pages/about.markdown

 {% include image.html url="/assets/images/profile.jpg" caption="Ganesh Belgur Ramachandra" width=300 align="right" %}

-My full name is Ganesh Belgur Ramachandra and I'm from Bengaluru.
-As part of the global computer graphics software team at MPC Film, I develop and maintain the facility's hair, fur and feather generation tool called Furtility.
-Previously, I worked as a pipeline developer at Xentrix Studios, an animation studio specializing in services for CGI animation and gaming projects.
-My areas of interest are relating to game engines, rendering, shader writing, simulation and learning algorithms.
+My full name is Ganesh Belgur Ramachandra and I'm from Bengaluru, India.
+Previously, as part of the global computer graphics software team at MPC Film, I developed and maintained the facility's hair, fur and feather generation tool called Furtility.
+I have received three on screen credits in films - The Darkest Minds (2018), The Lion King (2019) and Cats (2019).
+My areas of interest are relating to game engines, photorealistic rendering, shader writing, simulation and learning algorithms.

 During my leisure, I’ll be catching up on movies, reading books and technical blogs, working on pet projects or staying outdoors.
 My library of books consists of both fiction and non-fiction.
 I love reading about the lives of great personalities and learn about other cultures.
 Being a lover of orchestral music, I’m a big fan of Ludovico Einaudi, Hans Zimmer, John Williams, Audiomachine and more.